Sir Richard Rees, 2nd Baronet

 He was for a while an attache at the British Embassy in Berlin.
-In 1925 he became a lecturer at the Worker's Educational Association in London, and also acted as Treasurer there.
-He became editor of Adelphi in 1930, where he provided encouragement to George Orwell among others.
+In 1925 he became a lecturer at the Workers' Educational Association in London, and also acted as Treasurer there.
+John Middleton Murry appointed him editor of Adelphi in 1930, where he provided encouragement to George Orwell among others.
 He was the inspiration for the wealthy Ravelston, publisher of the socialist magazine Antichrist, in Orwell's Keep the Aspidistra Flying.

 In the Spanish Civil War he drove ambulances in Catalonia.
+He initially worked with the National Joint Committee for Spanish Relief (NJC) and then the Quakers.
+Rees worked closely with the NJC, travelling to Mexico in June 1939 as the NJC's delegate to meet the SS Sinaia an oceanliner co-chartered by the NJC to send sixteen hundred Spanish refugees from the camps in France to resettle in Mexico.

-During World War II, Sir Richard served in the Royal Naval Volunteer Reserve (RNVR).
+During World War II, Rees served in the Royal Naval Volunteer Reserve (RNVR).
 His service included an attachment to the French Navy from 1943, serving as a Liaison Officer (LO) on board ships of the newly-integrated Mediterranean Fleet, with whom he was awarded the Croix de Guerre.

 As well as writing several books, he translated the works of Simone Weil and was the literary executor of George Orwell and R. H. Tawney.
 In addition to writing, he was a painter, exhibiting at the Royal Academy.